thehar/www/content/post/s3_setup_and_you.md

 blog, their deploy step doesn't remove them, and all files are always uploaded to the bucket, even if they haven't changed, slowing down the deploy, and costing you money.

-## Credit belongs to continuousfailure.com for this post
+### Some credit belongs to continuousfailure.com for this post